 Once, you have sent the above form, click the payment link below so we can process your payment:

-You can also support this project by buying one-off bunches for £20, for yourself or as a gift that can be collected from one of three locations.
-These need to be ordered by Wednesdays by 1pm and can be picked up from the Hornbeam or Leytonstone stall on Saturday between 10am and 3pm, or on Friday after 1pm from our growing site in Chingford.
+You can also support this project by buying one-off bunches for yourself or as a gift that can be collected from one of three locations.
+These cost £20, need to be ordered by 1pm on Wednesdays and can be picked up from the Hornbeam or Leytonstone stall on Saturday between 10am and 3pm, or on Friday after 1pm from our growing site in Chingford.

 The bunches we’re offering through our CSA programme are simply harvested and gathered without arrangement.
 If you’re looking for flowers for a special occasion, we can provide seasonal, sustainable and locally grown bouquets, buttonholes, arrangements or buckets of seasoned flowers for you to work with.
 Drop a line to firstname.lastname@example.org to discuss.